ArchiveArea/AdvancedDebugger/README.md

-# AdvancedDebuger
+# AdvancedDebugger
-AdvancedDebuger for PocketMine-MP
+AdvancedDebugger for PocketMine-MP